Lighting & UVB for Tegus

 How to heat a tegu enclosure

-Once your tegu reaches yearling size, you may notice that a single floodlight bulb doesn’t provide a basking spot large enough for the tegu’s entire body.
-Because yearling and adult tegus are so large, it’s more efficient to use a series of halogen flood lights clustered together, creating a proportionally larger basking zone.
+For very young tegus <1 year old, one or two halogen floodlight bulbs should provide enough heat to get the basking spot up to temp.
+Once your tegu reaches yearling size, it will have become too big for a single bulb to provide enough heat for its whole body.
+Because yearling and adult tegus are so large, it’s more efficient to use a cluster of bulbs clustered together, creating a proportionally larger basking zone.

 “Teddy The Tegu @ OSC” by Michael King is licensed under CC BY 2.0